apache/metron/metron-analytics/metron-statistics/README.md

   * Description: Adds one or more input values to those that are used to calculate the summary statistics.
   * Input:
     * stats - The Stellar statistics object.
 If null, then a new one is initialized.
-    * value+ - One or more numbers to add.
-If one of objects is a list, it will iterate over the list and add each number.
+    * value+ - One or more items to add.
+Each item may be a number or a list of numbers.
+If an item is a list, each number in the list will be added.
   * Returns: A Stellar statistics object

 #### `STATS_BIN`